Someone has you at their mercy. They could snuff you out without breaking a sweat, and there's nothing you can do to save yourself. Or is there...?

 The American Dad! multi-parter "Stan of Arabia" sees Roger get bought as a bride for an oil baron.
 In order to get out of "the Beast with Two Backs", he tells the man the plots of Beverly Hills 90210 and Melrose Place.
 Subverted in Roger runs out of episodes, but when he learns that the man wants sex, he's okay with it.

-Happens in one of The Simpsons Halloween specials.
-The three wicked witches go to the Expy Flanders' house intending to eat their children.
-The mother convinces the witches they'd rather have some gingerbread children and bakes them some.
+Happens in one of the Halloween specials.
+The three wicked witches go to the Expy Flanders' house intending to eat their children only for the mother to convince the witches they'd rather have some gingerbread children.
 The witches enjoy this so much they get the idea of going to other families and threatening to eat their children in exchange for more treats.
-And this is apparently how Trick-or-Treating came about.
+And this is apparently how the Caramel Cod- er I mean, Trick-or-Treating came about.

 The Jewish rebel Josephus pulled more or less the same stunt as Caractacus during the Jewish Revolt of 66-70 CE, convincing the Roman commander Vespasian that he (Josephus) was a prophet, and predicting that Vespasian could become Emperor.
 Sure enough, 69 CE was the "Year of the Four Emperors," and come the end of the year, who was in charge?
 Why, Vespasian, of course.
 Josephus received Roman citizenship and Imperial patronage, got himself a state pension, and spent the rest of his life in Rome writing books.
 He ended up being one of the more important historians of the Jews, providing valuable information about Judea and Judaism in the first century which, for those of you living under a rock, is when the Jews were evicted from their traditional homeland and when a certain Yeshua ben Yosef got himself nailed to a stick for some things he said...